burgessdd/githubTestOne/README.md

 # githubTestOne
-initial try at github ad vs code
+initial try at github and vs code